Youxun-Zh/strix/README.md

 # strix
 Central config project.

-Use Raft protocol, its own framework, LevelDB and other related tools to achieve
+Use Raft protocol, its own framework, LevelDB and other related tools to achieve.

 INSTALL

     git clone
     or
     wget